CompAndSave Blog

 These ink cartridges can be shockingly expensive, sometimes costing more than luxury items like Russian caviar when you think about their weight.
 In fact, they can even surpass the price per gallon of a bottle of 1985 Krug vintage champagne.

-In Austin McConnell's YouTube video 'Ink Cartridges Are A Scam', he shared his experiences from his previous job in technical support.
+In Austin McConnell’s YouTube video ‘Ink Cartridges Are A Scam,’ he shared his experiences from his previous job in technical support.
 He pointed out that a set of ink cartridges used to be priced at $59.95, while it only cost about $0.23 to produce one ounce of ink.
-This shows that printer ink cartridges have been sold to consumers at a much higher price than they're actually worth.
+This shows that printer ink cartridges have been sold to consumers at a much higher price than they’re actually worth.

 2. Printer Ink Consumption: What You Didn’t Know

 Did you know that you might be getting less than you bargained for when it comes to ink?
-Printers have a rather surprising ink consumption pattern.
-Yes, they use ink for printing documents and images – that's the obvious part.
-But there are some aspects that many people aren't even aware of.
+Printers have a surprising ink consumption pattern.
+Yes, they use ink for printing documents and images – that’s the obvious part.
+But there are some aspects that many people aren’t even aware of.

-• Printer Maintenance Cycle
+A. Printer Maintenance Cycle

-According to Rich Sulin, who leads CR's printer-testing program, most people aren't really aware of the maintenance needs of inkjets.
-What might surprise you is that it's pretty typical for an inkjet printer to use as much ink during maintenance as it does for actual printing, as revealed in Consumer Reports investigation.
+We all know that keeping our printers in good shape is essential, but most people miss how much ink these necessary tasks can use.
+According to Rich Sulin, who leads CR’s printer-testing program, most people aren’t really aware of the maintenance needs of inkjets.
+What might surprise you is that it’s pretty typical for an inkjet printer to use as much ink during maintenance as it does for actual printing, as revealed in the Consumer Reports investigation.

-• Color Mixing in Black and White Prints
+Color Mixing in Black and White Prints

-One reason you may receive fewer pages than the advertised yield is the deliberate use of "cyan color mixing" by printers, even when printing in black and white.
+One reason you may receive fewer pages than the advertised yield is the deliberate use of “cyan color mixing” by printers, even when printing in black and white.
+This technique involves adding a small amount of cyan ink to enhance the print quality, resulting in deeper and more defined black text.
+However, this also means that your cyan ink is being used up even when you think you only print with black ink.

-Manufacturers claim this technique enhances the quality of black prints, but YouTuber Fstoppers conducted a test and debunked this claim in their YouTube video 'Printer Ink Scam Myths Tested'.
+Manufacturers claim this technique enhances the quality of black prints, but YouTuber Fstoppers conducted a test and debunked this claim in their YouTube video ‘Printer Ink Scam Myths Tested.’

 3. Tactics to Limit Ink Choices

+But if you have updated your printer firmware, you can still use your cheaper ink cartridges by downgrading the firmware.
 To learn more, check How to Downgrade HP Printer Firmware or Epson Printer Firmware Hack: Reset and Downgrade Tips.

 Interesting Fact: